rehierl/node-tree-outliner/88-todos.md

 with that in mind, folders are like type-1 sectioning nodes - type-2 sectioning nodes don't/can't exist

+the node order of the tree must be independent of the node types - in contrary to that, the view of a fs is ordered folders-first - but, folders are just files themselves (folder = list of files and folders)

 <!-- ======================================================================= -->
 ## optional end marker nodes?